linoleparquet/lior/README.md

 helm install lior lior/helm --namespace=lior --create-namespace
 ```

-Caution: The name of the chart cannot be changed for now: it must remain `lior`.
-The nginx configuration require that.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.